 Save Vanishing Species Stamp

-On September 20, 2011, the USPS issued its fourth semi-postal stamp, to raise money wildlife conservation.
+On September 20, 2011, the USPS issued its fourth Semipostal stamp, which raises money for wildlife conservation.

-The Save Vanishing Species semi-postal stamp sold for 11¢ more than the first-class postage rate at the time.
+The Save Vanishing Species Semipostal stamp sold for 11¢ more than the first-class postage rate at the time.
 The additional funds were given to the US Fish and Wildlife Service to support worldwide conservation efforts.
-They, in turn, gave the funds to the Wildlife Without Borders program, which funds conservation efforts, both inside and outside the US.
-The program issues grants to five different multinational groups involved in protecting elephants, rhinoceros, tigers, marine turtles, and great apes.
+They, in turn, gave the funds to the Wildlife Without Borders program, which funds conservation efforts inside and outside the US.
+The program issues grants to five different multinational groups involved in protecting elephants, rhinoceroses, tigers, marine turtles, and great apes.
 By joining conservation agencies from around the world, the United States is able to cross borders to reverse the threat of extinction to these animals.

 According to a WWF representative, “This is an easy way for individuals to use their purchasing power to help save vanishing species every time they mail a letter.
 By purchasing these stamps, anyone can play a direct role in protecting some of our most iconic and endangered wildlife.”

 The original law made the stamp available from September 2011 until December 2013.
 During that time, over 25 million stamps were sold, raising over $2.75 million dollars.
 In 2014, President Obama signed a bill reauthorizing the Save Vanishing Species stamp to continue sales through 2018.
-As of July 2018, the stamp has raised over $5.2 million.
+Sale of the stamp was again reauthorized in 2020.
+As of July 2020, more than 53.5 million stamps have been sold, raising over $6 million.

 Click here to read about some of the projects these stamps have funded.